 People like “muck” diving because of the unusual, magical and juvenile creatures that live in its environment.
 As the sediment and detritus environment is different from the reef, the marine life is indeed as different and restricted to that environment.

 Colourful creatures like nudibranch, anglerfish (frogfish), ghost pipefish, crab and shrimp can be found as well as rare creatures like blue-ringed or mimic octopus and weedy scorpion fish.

 If you like underwater photography, then “muck” diving is definitely good for you as most of the creatures are staying still, trying to stay camouflaged or just posing for you.

-Few fin kicks away you will first see a sponge that will become sudenly to have eyes and a mouth and you will realise that is a frog fish.
-And it will go on this way all the dive, this is the magic of muck diving
+Few fin kicks away you will first see a sponge that will become suddenly to have eyes and a mouth and you will realise that is a frog fish.
+It will continue this way all the dive, this is the magic of muck diving

 Tasi Tolu, Roda Reef and Pertamina Pier are amazing “muck” dive sites where Dive Timor Lorosae instructors will love to take you diving.
 Come and join us to discover the weird and wonderful of “muck” diving of Timor Leste.